-The ancient Mysteries all observed a strict secrecy about their activities.
-For example, although the Mysteries of Eleusis were practiced for more than a thousand years and had vast numbers of initiates, no historical record has been preserved of exactly what happened in those Mysteries.
-Several reasons have been proposed for the secrecy that surrounds the Mysteries and Freemasonry.
+The ancient Mysteries all observed strict secrecy about their activities.
+For example, although the Mysteries of Eleusis were practiced for more than a thousand years and had vast numbers of initiates, no historical record has been preserved of precisely what happened in those Mysteries.
+Several reasons have been proposed for the Mysteries and Freemasonry's secrecy.

 Today, the secrecy of Freemasonry is primarily symbolic.
 Many experiences of life cannot be put into words that will communicate them to others.
-That is true of quite simple and trivial experiences, such a biting into a lemon.
+That is true of relatively simple and trivial experiences, such as biting into a lemon.
 If you have never had that experience, no one can tell you what it is really like.
-If you have had it, you know at first hand the taste of a lemon, which no words can express.
+If you have had it, you know firsthand the taste of a lemon, which no words can express.

-Masonic secrets are symbolic substitutes for the real experiences that await the Freemason in the course of the inner initiations that are the real content of Masonry.
+Masonic secrets are symbolic substitutes for the actual experiences that await the Freemason in the course of the inner initiations that are the existing content of Masonry.